-Thirdly, I wish to thank my family and friends for their unconditional support, love and faith throughout the entirety of this process.
-A special thank you to my mother, whose invaluable guidance and feedback has allowed me to stand where I am today.
+Secondly, I wish to thank my friends and family for their continuous support, love and faith throughout the entirety of this process.

 Lastly, to the women whose acts of agency made this analysis possible, while I do not know you personally, your bravery inspires criticality.